In this article, you'll learn about:

 How are sentiment and emotional analysis different?

-Sentiment and emotion are often used interchangeably, however, they are in actuality quite different.
+Sentiment and emotion are often used interchangeably, however, they are in fact quite different.

-Emotions, on the other hand, are complex multidimensional characteristics that convey how people feel about what they are saying.
-Emotions are what make human beings so complex.
+Emotions, on the other hand, are complex characteristics that convey how people feel about what they are saying.
 Understanding this complexity will provide you with a new way to authentically engage and connect with your audiences.

-For this reason, advanced emotional analysis (the kind you can do in Relative Insight) is an incredibly valuable source of insight that moves beyond what people are saying to how they are saying it.
+For this reason, advanced emotional analysis is an incredibly valuable source of insight that moves beyond what people are saying to how they are saying it.

 Emotional analysis in Relative Insight

 Relative Insight's emotional analysis capabilities go deeper than sentiment analysis, enabling you to take a more sophisticated approach to understanding audiences.

 For example, the platform will be able to tell you if one audience’s language use is more violent, angry, confident, or calm than another.